dominik-pichler/blog/_posts/2024-12-13-What_is_knowledge.md

 **Scientific Perspective**: <br>
 Problems are expressed in terms of a notion of information amenable to quantification.

-**Mathematical Persepective**:
-<br/><br/>
+## Mathematical Perspective

-    - Fisher Information:<br>
+- **Fisher Information**:
-      Measures the dependence of a random variable X on an unknown parameter θ upon which the probability of X depends
+    Measures the dependence of a random variable \( X \) on an unknown parameter \( \theta \) upon which the probability of \( X \) depends.

-  <br/><br/>
-    - Algorithmic information:<br>
+- **Algorithmic Information**:
     Measures the length of the shortest program that produces a string on a universal Turing machine.

-  <br/><br/>
-    - von Neumann Entropy<br>
+- **von Neumann Entropy**:
     Gives a measure of the quantum resources necessary to faithfully encode the state of the source-system.

-      <br/><br/>
+- **Shannon Entropy**:
-    - Shannon Entropy:<br> is concerned with the statistical properties of a given system and the correlations between the states of two systems, independently of the meaning and any semantic content of those states.
+    Concerned with the statistical properties of a given system and the correlations between the states of two systems, independently of the meaning and any semantic content of those states.

 ## But why should we care?